 Read our tips here for mounting metal hinges for your gate door or garden gate.
 There are roughly 3 types of steel hinges.
-Straight, with resistance and with bend.
+Straight, with slight bend, and with large bend.
 You can read more about this below.

 1. Hinges Straight

-These are hinges that are completely straight in shape.
+These are hinges that are completely straight.
 Straight hinges ensure that your door falls out of the door frame approximately 20 mm.
 This is the distance between the hook and the back of the plate.
 Because the handle is completely straight, your garden door falls slightly in front of your garden post.

 These are the most popular hinges.
-Hinges with resistance are not completely straight, but have a gradient of about 20 mm inwards.
+Hinges with a slight bend are not completely straight, but have a gradient of about 20 mm inwards.
 This ensures that your door is positioned straight along the post.
-The resistance is equal to the distance of the hook and the plate.
-To give an idea: If you slide a hinge with resistance over the hinge hook, and put it on a table, the entire part of the hinge touches the table.
+The bend is equal to the distance of the hook and the plate.
+To give an idea: If you slide a hinge with slight bend over the hinge hook, and put it on a table, the entire part of the hinge touches the table.
 So the back of the hinge hook is flush with your door.

 These hinges have a large bend.
-The bend is 40mm.
-The advantage of hinges with a bend is that your door cannot blow through the bend.
-It is possible to mount hinges with bend in 2 ways.
+The bend is 40 mm.
+The advantage of hinges with a large bend is that your door cannot blow through the bend.
+It is possible to mount hinges with large bend in 2 ways.
 The most common way is to mount the hinges on the back of the door.
-The other way mainly occurs with thicker garden posts such as 12x12 cm posts. these hinges are sometimes mounted on the front of the door.
+The other way mainly occurs with thicker garden posts, such as 12x12 cm posts.
+These hinges are sometimes mounted on the front of the door.
 This is the same side as the hinges straight or with offset.
 Due to the bend, the door falls more in the middle of the post.
 In some situations, this provides a better end result.

 In addition to the different types, hinges are also made in different styles.
 For example, rustic hinges have a rural appearance due to their graceful point at the end.
 The most sold hinges have a so-called half moon on the ends.
 Furthermore, the variant with a triangular point at the end is also available.

-The hinges are available in gray galvanized steel, stainless steel or black powder coated.
-In terms of price, hinges made of galvanized metal are the most affordable, this is also called galvanized.
+The hinges are available in gray galvanised steel, stainless steel or black powder coated.
+In terms of price, hinges made of galvanised metal are the most affordable, this is also called galvanised.
 The black painted strap hinges are very popular.
 This contrasts nicely with, for example, Larch Douglas or Oak wood.
 If you don't want rust, choose the stainless steel hinges.
 The corresponding hinge hooks (also available in an adjustable variant) are also available in these 3 variants.